pantaluna/esp32_mjd_components/components/mjd_sht3x/README.md

   - Relative Humidity %.
   - Dew Point in degrees Celsius and Fahrenheit (<https://en.wikipedia.org/wiki/Dew_point>).
 It is a complicated formula so it is handy that the component calculates that for you :)
 - The default for the **SHT3x Repeatability** setting in the component is **High**.
 The property influences the measurement duration, noise levels and the overall energy consumption of the sensor.
 The measurement duration for each measurement is: High=15 ms, Medium=6 ms, Low=4 ms.
-- The component implements the **Single Shot Modes**.
+- The component implements the **Single Shot Mode**.
 Note that you can also read measurements in this mode at relatively high speed (6 - 25Hz depending on the Repeatability setting).
-- The device's **Single Shot Modes with I2C Clock Stretch enabled** are not implemented in the component because I2C Clock Stretching is not supported properly in the ESP32 I2C Driver / Hardware.
+- The device's **Single Shot Mode with I2C Clock Stretch enabled** is not implemented in the component because I2C Clock Stretching is not supported properly in the ESP32 I2C Driver / Hardware.
 - The component can be used to **read/write all documented properties in the device** registers.
 Check the source ```mjd_sht3x_defs.h``` for more information.
 - The **Periodic Data Acquisition Modes** are not implemented in this component.
-This component was made for typical IoT Sensor Nodes where that feature is not required (and not desired due to its high power consumption).
+This component was made for typical IoT sensor nodes where that feature is not required; and not desired because of its high power consumption.
 You can still implement periodic measurements in your project by executing periodic Single Shot Mode measurements at relatively high speed (6 - 25Hz depending on the Repeatability setting).
 - The use of **the ALERT pin** is not implemented.
 It is typically used in a hardware setup without a microcontroller.